 Calvinism; Hyper-Calvinism and Arminianism

 What is the responsibility of evangelism?
-Listen to Dr. Martyn Lloyd-Jones as he distinguishes between the Calvinist, Hyper-Calvinist, and Arminian from a biblical perspective.
+In this sermon titled “Calvinism, Hyper-Calvinism, and Arminianism,” Dr. Martyn Lloyd-Jones distinguishes between the three from a biblical perspective in regards to evangelism.
 There is a great confusion today between mere activity and real spiritual work.
 People are always impressed by activity, but this is often carnal zeal and activism.
-What is "prayer-backing"?
+What is “prayer-backing”?
 Do Calvinists need to be reminded of the responsibility of evangelism in ministry?
 What is the right motive for evangelism?
 Learn of the history of Calvinism and the over-correction that often results.
 Hyper-Calvinists press logic so far that they do not give the free offer of salvation to others.
-Hear of election, predestination, and human responsibility – biblical truths that cannot be logically reconciled.
-God alone is responsible for salvation, while man alone is responsible for damnation.
-Listen as Dr. Martyn Lloyd-Jones argues man ought to be a great Calvinist who preaches like an Arminian.
+Hear of election, predestination, and human responsibility, and of the biblical truths that cannot be logically reconciled.
+God alone is responsible for salvation, while humanity alone is responsible for damnation.
+Listen as Dr. Martyn Lloyd-Jones argues that a person ought to be a great Calvinist who preaches like an Arminian.
 Evangelism is the result of a great urge, not mere duty; it is an inevitable fruit, not something to be added.
 How did Christianity spread before the printing press?
-Look to God for help, rather than yourself; be filled with the glory of God, rather than statistics and organizations.
+Look to God for help, rather than oneself; be filled with the glory of God, rather than statistics and organizations.
 Stand humbled before God.

 About Dr. Martyn Lloyd-Jones